Veterinary Assistant and Vet Tech Schools

 | Last Updated

 Veterinary assistant and vet tech schools focus on helping students gain the skills to support the health and well-being of all types of animals.
-This career field offers diverse responsibilities, enormous demand, and a wide array of potential specialties.
+This career field offers diverse responsibilities, enormous demand, and a wide array of specialized veterinary jobs to train for.

 Education & Training

-By undergoing post-secondary studies in veterinary assisting or veterinary technology, you can gain the expertise and abilities to make a positive difference in animals' lives.
+By completing a vet assistant or vet tech school program, you can gain the expertise and abilities to make a positive difference in animals' lives.

 Most Common Length of School**